 - What is nVC?

-Nonviolent communication (NVC) is an approach and a way of living that aims to bring any human being closer to himself and to others around him/her/them.
+Nonviolent communication (NVC) is a theory and practice which via a focus on communication, aims to bring any human being closer to himself and to others around him/her/them.
+With simple yet effective tools patterns of communication are transformed to bring more clarity, joy, meaning, awareness and deepening connection in any type of relationship.

-Through offering a set of tools for listening to our deepest needs and feelings, NVC gives us an opportunity to have effective communication with people around us, and helps us solve conflicts in a compassionate and connecting way.
-In addition, NVC can be used for designing life-supporting communities and systems, in government, business, schools, and more.
+NVC gives us an opportunity to have effective communication with people around us, and helps us solve conflicts in a compassionate and connecting way.

-Above all, it serves as a compass for creating a life that aligns with our deepest values, moment to moment.
+Perhaps above all, it serves as a compass for creating a life that aligns with our deepest values, moment by moment, in collaboration and mutual co-creation with others.

 Marshall Rosenberg developed the nonviolent communication (NVC) process in the 1960s.
 Rosenberg believed that most conflicts between individuals or groups arise from unclear communication of their needs.